imcnish/mbdiscid/README.md

 ## License

+This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](LICENSE.txt) file for details.

-MIT License — Copyright (c) 2025 Ian McNish
+Copyright (C) 2025 Ian McNish